mmeVRC/emmVRC_Server/README.md

 Rate limits so people can't crash you with message spams,

-URL checks to users can't upload avatars that link to resources outsideof VRChat,
+URL checks so users can't upload avatars that link to resources outside of VRChat,

 Other stuff I probably forgot.